bep/bepsays.com/content/english/nike-refuses-si.md

 {{< img src="/assets/img/2015/nike/mynikes-brand.jpg" class="small" caption="So my new Nikes is not 27.5 cm?">}}

 Marcus from Nike was spot on here.
-But how he decuced this answer is a puzzle, because nothing but the US size makes any sense.
+But how he deduced this answer is a puzzle, because nothing but the US size makes any sense.

  I eventually bought my 10.5 sized Nikes, and they fit like a glove.
 But it does state in bold print that they are 28,5 centimeters.
 And that sounds fishy knowing what I now know.